tflynn615/Tweet_Stock_Analysis/Machine Learning/README.md

-## Deliverable 3

-### Database Connection
-Data collected from Kaggle and Yahoo Finance were cleaned using `pandas` and brought into our postgress sql database, `pgadmin 4`.
-Ticker tables (x5) were brought into our database and consolidated to form our master table data using postgres and connected to our ipynb file for machine learning.

 ### Machine Learning
 - Description of preliminary data preprocessing
   - the data pre-processing was done by first summing up the # of tweets for the day as `tweet_activity`and keeping the `date`, `volume` and `price-anction` for each ticker.
 Then seperating each ticker into their own csv file and exporting it into the ML model.